- Monday, March 5th, 2018 -

 Stiles remembers the indescribable pain of burning alive, how his skin blistered and melted away, only to regenerate over and over again.
 But the regeneration wasn't fast enough to keep him alive.

 Stiles woke up screaming and scratching at his bare arms.
 He was so traumatised by the nightmare that he shook for the rest of the day and found himself unable to speak for longer still.
-It got so bad that his dad took him to a child psychologist, who Stiles eventually managed to open up to.
+His dad took him to a child psychologist, who Stiles eventually managed to open up to.
 The dream was ruled as a very strange outlet for his grief over his mother's death and never spoken of again.
 Stiles was just beginning to get over it when a house burned down in the preserve and most of the Hale family died.

 His dad looked at him strangely after that, as if there was something wrong with him.
-Stiles could tell that his dad was trying to act as if everything was fine, but it was obvious that he was scared.
-Stiles was scared, too.
+Stiles could tell that his dad was trying to act like everything was fine, but it was obvious that he was scared.
+Stiles understood.
+He was scared, too.

 Fortunately, he didn't dream again for years, not until he was eighteen.
 This third dream was the worst one yet.
 It was about his dad being killed in a robbery gone wrong at a grocery store.

 Stiles begged the sheriff not to go to work every day after that, terrified that this dream would come true like the first two.
 And like the first two, exactly one month after Stiles had it, it did.
 By this point Stiles had given up on asking his dad not to do his job—that hadn't got him anywhere.
 Instead, on the day he died, Stiles warned his dad to look out for a man in his early twenties wearing a dark-green hoodie and a red baseball cap.
-He hoped it would be enough, that the dream he'd had about the Hale fire would have been enough to make his dad take his warning seriously, but it wasn't.
+He hoped it would be enough, that the dream he'd had about the Hale fire would make his dad take his warning seriously.
+But it wasn't.
 That afternoon, Stiles was called out of class and told he was now an orphan.

 A suicidal man who threw himself off of the tallest building in Beacon Hills.